 This option will restore the selected object(s) from a specified point in time.
 Any items in the storage deleted before that point in time and created after that date will not be restored.

-Every time you delete an item on the server, the last backed-up version of that item is marked as deleted in the storage.
+Every time you delete an item (or OneNote section) on the server, the last backed-up version of that item is marked as deleted in the storage.
 If you want to restore that item, you need to create the restore SharePoint item job and select the latest existing version option in the Source data step of the wizard.
-Configuring any other type of restore job (site, library, folder, etc.) will not restore that item unless you choose to restore the data from the point in time when that item still existed.
+Configuring any other type of restore job (site, library, folder, OneNote notebook, etc.) will not restore that item unless you choose to restore the data from the point in time when that item still existed.